The Marine and General Mutual Life Assurance Society

-The Marine and General Mutual Life Assurance Society, previously known as MGM Assurance, was established in 1852.
+The Marine and General Mutual Life Assurance Society (traded as MGM Assurance) was a British insurance company that was established in 1852.
 The company was dissolved on 10 July 2018, following the transfer of business to Scottish Friendly on 1 June 2015.
-The Society was Great Britain's longest-registered company and holds the company registration number 00000006.
+The society was Great Britain's oldest registered company with the company registration number 00000006.

+History

 Origins

-When the Society was started, seamen of the day were charged more for life assurance if they were teetotal, as water was considered by insurance companies of the 1830s and 1840s to be a dangerous element – both for its sanitary condition and volatile nature.
+When the society was started, seamen of the day were charged more for life assurance if they were teetotal, as water was considered by insurance companies of the 1830s and 1840s to be a dangerous element – both for its sanitary condition and volatile nature.
 This prompted the creation of the United Kingdom Temperance and General Provident Association in 1841 – which went on to champion longevity due to abstinence of alcohol on a seafaring voyage and a consequential reduction in premiums.
 The brain-child of the teetotal Robert Warner, this initial foray into the assurance market grew into The Marine Life and Casualty Mutual Assurance Society which moved to "extend the benefits of Life Assurance to all (whether Mariners or Passengers) who have to undergo the perils of the ocean".

-First Formal Meeting and Deed of Settlement
+First formal meeting and deed of settlement

-The First Formal Meeting of the group was held at the offices of the Peninsular and Oriental Steam Navigation Company in Leadenhall Street. on 20 January 1852 with the following gentlemen present:
+The first formal meeting of the group was held at the offices of P&O in Leadenhall Street. on 20 January 1852 with the following gentlemen present: